AtsushiSakai/PythonRobotics/docs/modules/path_planning/cubic_spline/cubic_spline_main.rst

 ~~~~~~~~~~~~~~~~~~~

 Cubic spline interpolation is a method of smoothly
-interpolating between multiple sample points when given
+interpolating between multiple data points when given
-multiple sample points, as shown in the figure below.
+multiple data points, as shown in the figure below.

 .. image:: spline.png

-It separates between each interval between sample points.
+It separates between each interval between data points.

 The each interval part is approximated by each cubic polynomial.